 For decades, Dr. Susan Myshka has provided the highest standard of chiropractic care to patients in Jonesboro, AR.
 She dedicates her career to the individuals she serves, finding the root cause of pain or weakness and treating accordingly through the Gonstead technique or other modalities.

 When you visit Myshka Chiropractic for shoulder pain, you’ll experience the care of a specialized team.
-Don’t let your shoulder pain keep you from enjoying life – schedule an appointment with us today for relief!
+Don’t let your pain keep you from enjoying life – schedule an appointment with us today for exceptional shoulder pain treatment in Jonesboro!